amyheather/programming_notes/programming_notes/_build/html/_sources/python.md

 * Navigate to book's root directory (contains `_build/html`) and run: `ghp-import -n -p -f _build/html` (if a directory above, can do `bookname/_build/html` instead)
 * View book at `https://<user>.github.io/<myonlinebook>/`

-To update book, make changes in main branch, rebuild book, then use `ghp-import -n -p -f _build/html` as before to push newly built HTML to gh-pages branch
+To update book, make changes in main branch, rebuild book, then use `ghp-import -n -p -f _build/html` as before to push newly built HTML to gh-pages branch.
+Will take a few minutes for page to update.

 ## Linting
 Install flake8 and nbqa packages.